-If you think you can come up with a better description, shoot me an email!
+If you think you can come up with a better description, shoot submit an issue!
 I'm horrible at this marketing thing

 - Thanks to Dev.to community, as there was never a day without a post on #hactoberfest.
 It helped as encouragement and sort of reminder.

 My original plan was to submit PRs for documentation for some repositories.
 However, then I moved to repositories related to Android since I can contribute some of my skills.
 As I was looking for a repo, I came across this post, and the repo became my choice for HactoberFest Challenge.